svadivazhagu/TwitchChatAnalysis/readme.md

 there is something 'exciting' happening on stream.

 ## ideation
-in a popular stream, if something 'stupid' happens -- chat tends to fill with a particular set of emotes/messages, in a rapid time. same thing occurs if something 'exciting' happens.
+in a popular stream, if something **engaging** happens -- chat tends to fill with a particular set of emotes/messages, in a rapid time.

 ## todo
 - create a better measure of chatter engagement